gaehlerm/SoftwareEngineering/README.md

 		self.weight = weight
 ```

 Slots fixes the available member variables.
 In this case, there are only the variables `price` and `weight` allowed.
-(Accidentally) adding other member variables to the `Apple` class is not possible.
+(Accidentally) adding other member variables to the `Apple` class is not possible anymore.

 ### Abstract base classes and protocols